This case study

 Turning an Idea into a Real App

-Early in the project, we showed the initial concept to the Walgreens Advisory Board — the highest-level store managers, assistant managers, and pharmacists.
+Early in the project, we showed the initial concept to the Walgreens Advisory Board, which included the highest-level store managers, assistant managers, and pharmacists.
 This meeting led to the desire for a more visual approach to the dashboard and subpages.
 With this in mind, we iterated on the design to use imagery and color coding for category navigation, and created a set of icons to represent the different legacy applications and tools throughout the app.

 Through further iteration, both the design and business teams decided imagery was not the best idea due to visual weight and hierarchy issues.
 We created additional concepts using more iconography with a variety of colors.
 In the end, we reduced the size of navigation buckets while using clear icons and a prominent-but-not-overbearing color palette to separate categories.